chelseanbr/chelseanbr.github.io-2/index.md

 <p>
 <h3>Summary</h3>
 Over the course of roughly 12 hours split into two days, my team had to train and deploy a fraud classification model to a Flask web app.
 We performed EDA, feature engineering, double-checked for any data leakage, and handled class imbalance with undersampling.
 Our metrics were recall and ROC AUC to minimize false negatives.
-We used Grid Search for hyperperparameter tuning and 5-fold cross-validation for model evaluation.
+We used Grid Search for hyperparameter tuning and 5-fold cross-validation for model evaluation.
 Our best model was a Random Forest with test recall of 0.92 and ROC AUC of 0.98.
 Finally, we deployed the model, analyzed feature importances, and came up with business actions for low/medium/high risk fraud.
 <br><br>
 <h3>Technologies</h3>
 <b>Flask</b>, AWS EC2, Docker, Scikit-Learn, Pandas, Matplotlib, MongoDB